-New Zealand is the perfect holiday destination for the entire family.
-You can enjoy the stunning scenery and participate in a wide range of family fun activities and entertainment together.
+New Zealand is the perfect holiday destination for a young family.
+You can enjoy the beautiful scenery of the North Island and participate in a wide range of fun family activities and entertainment together.

-This is a trip for families with children of a young age and ability.
-We make sure you will see our highlights and provide you with a unique personal and flexible experience for the whole family at Hot Water Beach; you can dig your private spa pool in the sand.
+This trip is for families with children of a young age and ability.
+We ensure you will see our highlights and provide a uniquely personal and flexible experience for the whole family at Hot Water Beach; you can dig your private spa pool in the sand.
 Take a road trip around Middle Earth and pretend to be a Hobbit.
 Learn about our farm environment and local animals at a real working farm.

 Accommodation: Auckland City